Cape Cod Mall: Opening and expansion

 The Cape Cod Mall was proposed in the late 1960s as a super-regional retail center for Barnstable County, due in part to rapid population growth.
 Before the mall was built, a Storyland theme park resided in its location.
-On June 15, 1970, the mall was opened to the public, with an initial capacity of approximately 50 stores (30-40 were occupied at the time), and was anchored by G Fox & Co, Sears and Woolworth's, all of which formerly had locations in downtown Hyannis on Main Street.
+On June 15, 1970, the mall was opened to the public, with an initial capacity of approximately 50 stores (30-40 were occupied at the time), and was anchored by Filene's, Sears and Woolworth's, all of which formerly had locations in downtown Hyannis on Main Street.

 In the spring of 1976, two movie theaters, with two screens each, were built behind the mall.
 These two theaters would compete directly with the Hyannis Drive-In Theater, which was located right down Route 132, up until 1985.

-In 1977, G Fox was expanded to two levels to accommodate the need for more selling space, and became the first location on Cape Cod with escalators.
+In 1977, Filene's was expanded to two levels to accommodate the need for more selling space, and became the first location on Cape Cod with escalators.

-In 1993 G Fox became Filene’s.

 The following year, a new wing was added on the south side of the mall, with 25 additional stores and a fourth anchor, Jordan Marsh (which previously had no presence on the Cape).
 The mall remained basically the same for the next two decades, with a small food court added and an interior renovation completed in 1986.
 In 1993, Woolworth's, which by that time was experiencing financial problems, announced their plans to close the mall store, and had vacated by early 1994.
 In 1996, Jordan Marsh was converted into Macy's after Federated Department Stores merged the chains.

 The mall's largest renovation began in the fall of 1998, the same year that Simon acquired the mall (the company currently owns 56.4% of it).
 An additional, atrium-style wing was built, extending through and beyond the shuttered Woolworth space.
 This expansion brought 40 new stores, as well as anchor stores Best Buy, Marshalls (which formerly had a store behind the mall) and a two-story 30000 sqft Barnes & Noble (which formerly had a smaller store in the Kmart plaza directly across the street).
 Also featured in the new wing were a larger food court - with over 10 vendors, seating for approximately 500 people, and a central cathedral skylight - and a carousel.
 Other projects included doubling the size of Sears (to nearly 140000 sqft in total) and constructing a 12-screen, stadium seating cinema complex (the only one of its kind in Barnstable County; at first owned by Hoyts and later acquired by Regal Cinemas).
 The old cinemas behind the mall were demolished for parking space.